 Place into a preheated oven for about 25-28 minutes.
 You can check to be sure it’s done by inserting a knife into the middle of the pancake bake- If the knife comes out clean it’s good to go!

-*real sugar may be used in place of sugar substitute, but the calories/points information may change
+*real sugar may be used in place of sugar substitute, but the calories/points information will change